Why I Became a Vegan-Feminist

 I began crying even louder; other families had already been watching, but now they were staring.
 My father was laughing at me.
 I petted her side and begged for her forgiveness.
 I felt like a monster.
 He laughed the whole way home.
 From that point on, I didn’t go back to his house unless I was forced or threatened to.

-At Grandma’s, I was able to be vegetarian; I was able to be whatever I wanted - as long as I was happy, safe, and polite.
+I eventually moved in with my Grandparents full-time for the first time.
+At my Grandma’s, I was able to be vegetarian; I was able to be whatever I wanted - as long as I was happy, safe, and polite.
 My Pa would take me to Target and buy me vegan and vegetarian TV dinners.
 At this time, I didn’t know why someone would be vegan; I thought it was for health reasons, but I enjoyed the few vegan meals I tried.

 I also began to reflect on the day I met Daisy.
 I looked into the dairy industry after putting it off for so long.
 Turns out, cows don't magically make milk, and their suffering is beyond comprehension.
 I was disgusted with myself after seeing the torment, abuse, rape, slaughter, and other terrible feats these cows are forced through.
 I couldn’t believe what I was unknowingly contributing to, so I stopped.
 From that point on, I’ve been vegan.